 What isn't covered?

 - Preexisting Conditions.
 Your pet won't be covered for any signs of symptoms of a medical condition, your pet may show before or during any applicable Waiting Periods.

-- Dental Care –Some restrictions on dental care benefits such as dental disease, dental procedures, gingivitis, fractures, or teeth cleaning/scaling are also not covered by Prime Pet Insurance
+- Dental Care –Some restrictions on dental care benefits such as dental disease, dental procedures, fractures, or teeth cleaning/scaling are also not covered by Prime Pet Insurance

 - Day-to-Day Care – isn’t covered by Prime Pet Insurance; therefore, unless your policy states otherwise, your pet won’t be covered for: preventative procedures; regular prescription or diet pet foods; grooming; training; accessories such as cages or pill poppers; and treatment for pets used for commercial purposes.